Using Multiple Puppet Masters With Open Source Puppet

 To add a new puppet master server to your deployment, begin by installing and configuring Puppet as per normal.

-Like with any puppet master, you’ll need to use a production-grade web server rather than the default WEBrick server.
+As with any puppet master, you’ll need to use a production-grade web server rather than the default WEBrick server.
 We generally assume that you know how to do this if you’re already at the point where you need multiple masters, but see Scaling with Passenger for one way to do it.

 puppet agent or